Unite! – a future European university

 Following a second call, 24 more networks received funding in July 2020.

-The ongoing work within Unite! is a pilot project until 2022.
-The Unite! alliance is however more than this three year project, with the long-term goals to be reached and evaluated by 2025.
+The ongoing work within Unite! is a continuation of a pilot project until October 2022, with renewed funding until the end of 2026.
+The Unite! alliance is however more than these projects, with the long-term goals to be evaluated by 2025.

 Cooperation in research and innovation

-Unite! has also been granted additional funding in July 2020 through EU Horizon2020.
-In this project Unite! will develop, in synergy with its educational dimension, an integrated, shared and long-term research and innovation (R&I) strategy.
-To reach this objective, Unite! will formulate an agenda of R&I shared by all partners, oriented to 2030.
+Unite! was also granted additional funding in July 2020 through EU Horizon 2020.
+In this project Unite! developed, in synergy with its educational dimension, an integrated, shared and long-term research and innovation (R&I) strategy.
+To reach this objective, Unite! formulated an agenda of R&I shared by all partners, oriented to 2030.

-The project will also address the development of common policies for human capital, the sharing of research infrastructure, the strengthening of cooperation with non-academic R&I actors, Open Science and the involvement of citizens, civil society and public authorities.
+The project also addressed the development of common policies for human capital, the sharing of research infrastructure, the strengthening of cooperation with non-academic R&I actors, Open Science and the involvement of citizens, civil society and public authorities.

-The Unite! members are seven universities from seven different EU countries:
+The Unite! members are seven universities from nine different EU countries:

 - Technische Universität Darmstadt (Germany)